 History

-As the name suggests, Gallows Bank was once the site of public hangings arising from the decisions of Ludlow's local court.
-Under powers granted in 1627 people could be condemned to death for a wide variety of offences under England's “Bloody Code”.
-It is thought that, in Ludlow, the condemned were hung from a black poplar tree at the top of the bank.
-A local history of Ludlow refers also to the presence of “a gibbet visible from many parts of the town”.
+As its name suggests, Gallows Bank was once the site of public executions carried out under the authority of Ludlow’s local court.
+From 1627, powers existed under England’s “Bloody Code” to condemn individuals to death for a wide range of offences.
+In Ludlow, it is thought that those sentenced were hanged from a black poplar tree at the top of the bank.
+A local history of the town also refers to the presence of “a gibbet visible from many parts of the town.”

-While most of the surrounding fields were eventually developed for housing Gallows Bank retained its open character, increasingly valued as a public amenity.
-However, until almost the end of last century, by which time it was under the ownership and management of South Shropshire District Council, it had no special protected status.
-This changed in 1998 when, in response to plans for housing to be built on the land by South Shropshire Housing Association, a local action group registered the area as common land.
+While most of the surrounding fields were eventually developed for housing, Gallows Bank retained its open character and came to be increasingly valued as a public amenity.
+However, until almost the end of the twentieth century—by which time it was owned and managed by South Shropshire District Council—it had no special protected status.
+This changed in 1998 when, in response to proposals by the South Shropshire Housing Association to build housing on the land, a local action group succeeded in registering the area as common land.

 At this time the Millennium Commission and Natural England combined efforts to allocate money from the National Lottery for the creation of Millennium Greens described thus :